Jōdo-shū: Shōwa Period

 Before and during World War II, Jōdo-shū, along with other Buddhist sects, faced pressure to endorse the actions of Imperial Japan and its policy of State Shintō.
 Despite the protests of certain members of the sect, the Jōdo-shū organization nevertheless complied with the policy of State Shintō.
 This included building several temples within Japan’s overseas colonies (all of which would later be destroyed in the years following the war) and providing memorial services to deceased soldiers as well as relief for their families.
 The school subsequently apologized for its wartime actions alongside the other Buddhist sects of Japan.

-After the Second World War, during the 1940s and early 1950s, several temples broke off from the main Chinzei Branch of Jōdo-shū, forming their own independent sects.
-However, this period of fragmentation proved to be relatively short-lived.
-In January 1961, on the 750th anniversary of Hōnen’s death, the majority of the breakaway sects of Jōdo-shū merged back into the primary Chinzei branch, which remains the largest branch of Jōdo-shū in the modern day.
+After World War II, several temples broke off from the main Chinzei Branch of Jōdo-shū, forming their own independent sects.
+However, these breakaway branches proved to be relatively short-lived, as, in January 1961, on the 750th anniversary of Hōnen’s death, the majority of the breakaway sects of Jōdo-shū merged back into the primary Chinzei branch, which remains the largest branch of Jōdo-shū.